 Gum is a familiar snack for us every time we want to chew something to refresh our mouths a bit.
 Since its popularity, nowadays, gum appears with different interesting flavors and shapes.
 However, chewing gum is not all fun.
 The feeling of your expensive sandals with gum under the sole won’t be interesting, moreover, it’s not easy to remove.

 Fortunately, there are countless solutions for how to get rid of gum on shoes without leaving damage.
 In fact, those efficient ways exist with the use of common items you can easily find around your house.
-And here at Workwear Magazine, we will make a list of products that you can use to solve this gum on shoe problem.
+We will make a list of products that you can use to solve this gum on shoe problem.
 Check it out now!

 The Important Note Before Removing Gum From Shoes